Russian Germans in North America: Background

-In addition to the large population of Volga Germans that settled on the American prairie, many also settled in the Canadian West.
+In addition to the large population of Germans from Russia that settled on the American prairie, many also settled in the Canadian West.
 In the early 1870s, the Canadian government had begun to create promotional programs in Europe to entice settlers to the largely-unsettled western areas in what would become Alberta, Saskatchewan, Manitoba, and British Columbia.
 Public policy also served to attract immigration following the passage of the federal Dominion Lands Act of 1872, which provided free grants of homesteads to those who settled on the Canadian prairie.
 In the early 20th century, many immigrants moved from the United States to Canada in search of inexpensive land and greater social autonomy.
-Those German-American immigrants brought not only their experience working on the American plains but also their accrued wealth, which gave a much-needed boost to the economy of Western Canada.
+Those German-American immigrants brought not only their experience working on the American plains but also their accrued wealth, which gave a much needed boost to the economy of Western Canada.

 1875–1918

-The Volga Germans who flocked to Canada in the late 19th and the early 20th centuries came from different religious backgrounds, including Lutheran, Catholic, and Mennonite.
+The Germans from Russia who flocked to Canada in the late 19th and early 20th centuries came from different religious backgrounds, including Lutheran, Catholic, and Mennonite.
 The last group, named after the founder Menno Simons, was the largest portion of the immigrant population.
-Those Mennonites were Plautdietsch-speaking people of Dutch decent who in Russia had been the best organized by preparing scouting parties to investigate the prospect of immigration to Canada and the United States.
+Those Mennonites were Plautdietsch-speaking people of Dutch descent who in Russia had been the best organized by preparing scouting parties to investigate the prospect of immigration to Canada and the United States.
 The scouts had been reliant on the assistance of established Mennonite groups such as those found in Lancaster County, Pennsylvania, and in Ontario.
 From 1873 to 1879, Mennonites formed block settlements in Manitoba such as the East Reserve and West Reserve, with a total of close to 7,000 members.
 Most settled in southern Manitoba in the richest part of the Red River Valley.
 The communities were centered around religious homogeneity, the insistence on the tenets of adult baptism, and the refusal to bear arms or to swear an oath.
 Many Mennonites had been propelled to leave because of the introduction of extended conscription, which had been put into place in 1874 and was set to take effect in Russia in 1881.

-Many Volga Germans emigrated from the United States to Western Canada from 1890 to1909.
+Many Germans from Russia emigrated from the United States to Western Canada from 1890 to 1909.
 They sought to escape rising land prices and the imposition of laws that had begun to encroach on their relative autonomy.
 Canada was seen as a new frontier and a place of vast land but little settlement.
 The immigrants settled mainly in the colonies of St. Peter and St. Joseph, East and West of Saskatoon, in central Saskatchewan.
 In the 1890s, twelve Catholic families established Rastadt-Dorf, and another twenty-one settled Katherinetal.
 Additional settlements were begun in Davin, Kronau, and Speyer.